Hedgehogo/IEML.io/README.md

 ## Anchors
 ### Taking

-You can write `&` before the value, after which a string not containing: ↵ (Newline), <code>&nbsp;</code>.
+You can write `@` before the value, after which a string not containing: ↵ (Newline).
+The string is followed by `: `.
+The first character of the string must not be a <code>&nbsp;</code>.
 This string will be the name of the anchor.
 Space after the anchor is skipped, then comes the value.

 Example:
 ```
-&name > John
+@name: > John
 ```

 Example:
 ```
 # name = "John"
-first: &name > John
+first: @name: > John
 ```

 ### Getting

-You can write `*` before the value, followed by a string that does not contain: ↵ (Newline), <code>&nbsp;</code>.
+You can write `@` before the value, followed by a string that does not contain: ↵ (Newline), `: `.
 This string will be the name of the requested anchor.
-Its value will be inserted in that place.
+Its value will be available from this place.

 Let's assume a non-direct order of anchors.
 That is, you can first get an anchor, and then take it.

 Example:
 ```
-take: &name > John
+take: @name: > John
-get: *name # Here will be the "John"
+# Here will be the "John"
+get: @name
 ```
 ```
-get: *name # Here will be the "John"
+# Here will be the "John"
+get: @name
-take: &name > John
+take: @name: > John
 ```

 ## Including files